 - Oil Creek – Oil derricks and a nice suspension bridge.

-- ES100 – Moving up a notch as I saw more overlooks this year though you need to be fairly fast to see them in daylight.
+- ES100 – Several of the more scenic overlooks around the halfway point require you to be fairly fast to see them in daylight.

 - MMT – Nice mountain run.